- Ness

 Whether you and your family and friends want to get creative, or you'd like to leave it up to someone else, there are lots of options on transforming a space without using things that are going to end up in landfill.

-Talk to friends who may have things from their weddings (so many people collect so much decor, such as bunting etc for their wedding and then store it) Also search eBay for job lot wedding decor in your style.
+Talk to friends who may have things from their weddings (so many people collect so much decor for their wedding and then store it).
+Or search eBay or Sell My Wedding for job lot wedding decor in your style.

 Start collecting things like vases or plant pots way in advance from charity shops and car boots, or look at vintage hire companies who rent out everything from tables and chairs to tea cups.